aishmeen05/Daily-mood-tracker/README.md

 - Counts and displays how many times each mood was entered
 - Displays each mood with corresponding day number
 - Beautifully formatted mood tracker output with summary and logs
+- Added a menu system with reset and exit options

 Made with 💛 by Aishmeen